 The late Duane Allman, founder and lead guitar player of the Allman Brothers Band, and Berry Oakley, Allman Brothers bass player, who died while residing in Macon in the 1970s, are buried at Rose Hill Cemetery.
+In 2017, Gregg Allman passed away and was buried alongside Duane and Berry at Rose Hill Cemetery.
 The Allman Brothers Band Museum at the Big House provides a map to their grave sites and other interesting monuments in Rose Hill relevant to the band’s music.

 We have interment records and obituaries only for those persons buried at Riverside Cemetery.
 Information on individuals buried at other Macon cemeteries may be obtained directly from each cemetery or from the Middle Georgia Archives at the Washington Memorial Library.